kyla100/AboutMe-1/README.md

   * Information and Recording http://t.ly/FRIY
   * My final remarks - [video clip](http://t.ly/jKUY)
 * Captain of Varsity Tennis Team at Lake Oswego High School
-  * Led the team to be the top in the district.
+  * Qualified for State-Level competition
-  * I would have qualified for State-wide competition, had Covid-19 not canceled most of our competitions.
+  * Led the team to be the top in the district athletically and academically
 * Volunteer for non-profit organizations - creating / maintaining websites for them
 * Organize and host camps and classes in summer, winter and spring breaks
   * Host and coach tennis camps every summer since I was 12.
 Coached 40+ kids tennis to inspire them to be active with sports.
 Enjoyed the time with them.